What is Applied Behavior Analysis (ABA)?

 It is the highest rated method by the Singapore Ministry of Health — Grade A (Level of Recommendation) and Level 1++ (Level of Evidence) (AMS-MOH Clinical Practice Guideline 1/2010).
 Details here.

-It is recommended by the US Surgeon General as most proven for autism.
+It is recommended by the American Academy of Pediatrics, and the US Surgeon General for autism’.

 How is ABA done?